Fact Table vs Dimension Table: Key Differences Explained

 What is a factless fact table?

 A factless fact table has no numeric measures.
 It records events that either happened or did not happen.
 The classic example is student attendance: each row represents a student attending a class on a date.
 The foreign keys are student_key, class_key, and date_key.
 There are no measures to sum or average.
 The value comes from counting rows and from identifying the absence of expected rows (which students were enrolled but did not attend?).
-Factless fact tables are a Kimball pattern that tests whether candidates understand that the 'fact' in a fact table refers to the event being recorded, not necessarily to numeric columns.
+Factless fact tables test whether candidates understand that the 'fact' in a fact table refers to the event being recorded, not necessarily to numeric columns.

 Frequently Asked Questions